Parish leaders invited to workshops

 Visit the SSJD website for more information and retreat listings.

-Save the date for the Diocesan Clergy Conference, June 8-9
+Diocesan Clergy Conference, June 8-9 – REGISTRATION NOW OPEN

-The Diocesan Clergy Conference 2021: Negotiating a Liminal Season, will take place June 8-9 on Zoom.
+The Diocesan Clergy Conference 2021: Leading in a Liminal Season, will take place June 8-9 on Zoom.
 The keynote speaker will be Susan Beaumont, a consultant, coach, author and spiritual director who is known for her work in leadership dynamics for large congregations.
 She is known for engaging the best of business practice, filtered through a lens of careful theological reflection.
 The first 200 clergy to register are eligible to receive a complimentary copy of Ms. Beaumont’s book, How to Lead When You Don’t Know Where You’re Going: Leading in a Liminal Season.
-Registration will open soon.
-View or download the poster.
+Register now.
+View or download the conference schedule.

 Anglican Church Women to host annual general meeting